G

 Market Dynamics:

-• Competition: Intense competition from companies with potentially greater financial, technical, and marketing resources, which could lead to price reductions, reduced margins, and market share loss.
-OEM customers developing in-house components also poses a risk.
+• Competition: Intense and increasing competition from companies with potentially greater resources could result in price reductions, reduced margins, fewer customer orders, and loss of market share.

-• Wearable Device Market Volatility: Maturation or contraction of the overall wearable device market or specific categories could adversely affect revenue and profits.
+• Wearable Device Market Maturation/Contraction: A decline in the overall wearable device market or specific categories could adversely affect revenue and profits, particularly in the fitness and outdoor segments.

 Operational & Execution Risks